eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 #### Mikellides et al. (2006)
 - I. G. Mikellides, I. Katz, D. M. Goebel, J. E. Polk, and K. K. Jameson, “Plasma processes inside dispenser hollow cathodes,” Phys.
 Plasmas, vol. 13, 2006.

 Mikellides has a table with dimensions (Table 1).
-The actual orifice of the ``larger'' cathode (read: NEXIS) is 2.79 mm.
+The actual orifice of the "larger" cathode (read: NEXIS) is 2.79 mm.
-Note that different work has the NEXIS orifice size reported to be 2.0 mm, 2.75 mm, 3.0 mm, and ``between 2.0 and 3.0 mm...''
+Note that different work has the NEXIS orifice size reported to be 2.0 mm, 2.75 mm, 3.0 mm, and "between 2.0 and 3.0 mm..."
 The emitter length for the NEXIS is also taken to be 2.54 cm.

 The plots seem to suggest the following dimensions